 Most product design portfolios tend to fall into two camps:

 1. The polished Dribbble portfolio

 First is the Dribbble portfolio, with bright beautiful pictures and isometric mockups of iPhone screens.
 This can be a great option for those who position themselves as a UI or visual designer.
 But as we know, product design is about more than aesthetics; it’s about how things work at a fundamental level.
 It’s about what problems are being solved and why, about the system architecture, about the organisation and interaction of each section, about the language used, about the UI patterns.
 Dribbble doesn’t help you communicate that.
 It values strong visual presentation, nice colors, icons and typography, but usually ignores the real business problem behind the design.

 2. The detailed case-study

-The other is the portfolio with overly detailed and long winded stories that go deep into the process of working on the product.
+The other is the product design portfolio with overly detailed and long winded stories that go deep into the process of working on the product.
 The author might mention a few of the latest product design buzzwords, and illustrate each project with fancy behind the scenes photos of Post-its and sketches.
-Rather than convey any actual information, these are simply included as a nod to to the fact that design is a complex, iterative process that is difficult to communicate, so here’s a photo of some Post-its to prove it.
-This is the design portfolio equivalent of how a drunk uses a lamp post: more for support than illumination.
+Rather than convey any actual information, these are simply included as a nod to the fact that design is a complex, iterative process that is difficult to communicate, so here’s a photo of some Post-its to prove it.
+This is the product design portfolio equivalent of how a drunk uses a lamp post: more for support than illumination.